datajet-io/s3gopher/README.md

 s3gopher is a light-weight S3 library using Go.
 It's built on top of [Amazon's offical AWS SDK](https://github.com/aws/aws-sdk-go/aws).

 ## Why
-Found the AWS cumbersome to use if you just want to read / write a single or few files from a S3 bucket or list its content.
+Found the official SDK to require a lot of boilerplate if you just want to read / write a single or few files from a S3 bucket or list its content.

 ## Caveats